POLICY SUMMARY

 The purchasing card is a UW-Madison credit card issued to an authorized university employee (excluding student-hourly) by the Purchasing Card Program Office.
 Issuance of a purchasing card provides purchasing authority to that employee up to authorized limits.
 UW-Madison assumes full liability for the payment and use of the purchasing card.
 The cardholder is responsible for maintaining security of the card and for any misuse as outlined in this policy.

 Divisions or departments must assign a site manager prior to enrolling in the Purchasing Card Program.
-A purchasing card site manager may not also be a cardholder.

 UW-Madison purchasing cards are provided by U.S. Bank and remain the property of U.S. Bank.
 Purchasing cards must be canceled immediately upon termination of employment, leave of absence, transfer to another department, or request by an authorized person for any reason (e.g., Purchasing Card Program Manager, Controller, purchasing card site manager, Divisional Business Office).